-This vehicle has seat belt pretensioners for front outboard occupants.
+This vehicle has seat belt pretensioners for the front outboard occupants.
 Although the seat belt pretensioners cannot be seen, they are part of the seat belt assembly.
-They can help tighten the seat belts during the early stages of a moderate to severe frontal, near frontal, or rear SEATS AND RESTRAINTS 79 crash if the threshold conditions for pretensioner activation are met.
+They can help tighten the seat belts during the early stages of a moderate to severe frontal, near frontal, or rear crash if the threshold conditions for pretensioner activation are met.
 Seat belt pretensioners can also help tighten the seat belts in a side crash or a rollover event.

 Pretensioners work only once.
 If the pretensioners activate in a crash, the pretensioners and probably other parts of the vehicle's seat belt system will need to be replaced.
-See Replacing Seat Belt System Parts after a Crash $\Rightarrow$ 82.
+See Replacing Seat Belt System Parts after a Crash ⇒ 64.